 French name for a winery.
-But it does not necessarily have to be a “castle” or even a “castle-like building”.
-The use is therefore not tied to whether a lock is available, not so rare there is none.
-However, individual, especially historic wineries actually have magnificent buildings that truly deserve this name.
-Among the most attractive are Château Beychevelle (Saint-Julien) Château Chasse-Spleen (Moulis) Château d'Issan (Margaux) Château Margaux (Margaux) and Château Pichon-Longueville Baron (Pauillac).
-Rather like a castle are similar Château Rauzan-Ségla (Margaux) and Château d'Yquem (Sauternes).
-There are more than 4,000 châteaux in France, but the term is above all in the Bordeaux common.
-According to another explanation, “Château” is derived not from the French word for "lock", but from “Chai” (Chaisteau) for “barrel cellar”.
-The correct name would therefore be "Chaisteau".
+However, it does not necessarily have to be a “castle” or even a “castle-like building”.
+The use is therefore not dependent on whether a lock is also available, and it is not uncommon for there to be none.
+However, some, especially historical wineries actually have magnificent buildings that truly deserve this name.
+Count among the most attractive Château Beychevelle (Saint-Julien) Château Chasse-Spleen (Moulis) Château d'Issan (Margaux) Chateau Margaux (Margaux) and Château Pichon-Longueville Baron (Pauillac).
+More like a castle Château Rauzan-Ségla (Margaux) and Château d'Yquem (Sauternes).
+There are over 4,000 châteaux in France, but the term is mainly used in Bordeaux common.
+According to another explanation, “Château” is not derived from the French word for “castle”, but from “Chai” (Chaisteau) for “barrel cellar”.
+The correct name would be "Chaisteau".

 Especially in the area Médoc the term Château has a very special weight.
 There it is, so to speak, a trademark that, at least among the 61 wineries classified in 1855, means the importance of its own appellation almost the same (see under Bordeaux Classification ).
 Better quality is often assumed if the name "Château" appears in the wine name, even though it has no significance under wine law.
 This is partly exploited in an inflationary way by Winzergenossenschaften also use it to name wines of simple quality.
 Correspondingly, Château in Burgundy corresponds to Domaine, in German-speaking countries lock, in Portugal the Palacio and in the English-speaking New World like California or Australia Estate,